KSU-FYS2025/rag-prototype/README.md

 Once uv is installed, you may need to restart your terminal or pycharm (or both!) before being able to run it.
 Once you have, run `uv sync` within the project to make sure that you have the correct packages installed.
 Then, you're done!
 You can then run the project by running the command `uv run fastapi run`.

+## Setup
+### Running the Backend and Unity Scene on the same computer
+If you are running both on the same computer, there are no additional setup steps.
+Simply ensure that the docker image is running before you use it.
+### Running the Backend and Unity Scene on different computers
+Once you have the system running, you have to get the IP address of your computer on your local network.
+This can be done through a variety of means and varies from OS to OS.
+You can replace the `localhost` portion in the RealTimeQuery object with your computer's local IP